Employer of Record in Uzbekistan

 Paid Time Off in Uzbekistan

-Employees are entitled to a minimum of 15 days of paid vacation per year after completing six months of continuous employment.
+Employees are entitled to a minimum of 15 working days of paid vacation per year after completing six months of continuous employment.
 The paid leave entitlement may be extended for minors and employees engaged in challenging and hazardous occupations.
+Annual leave may be divided into parts, provided that at least one part is not less than 14 calendar days.

 Maternity Leave In Uzbekistan